How to Travel on a Budget With These Eight Resources

 8. Budget your trip

 No matter how much research you do before your vacation, it will be difficult not to overspend without a budget in place.
 There are countless online budget calculators that can help you outline spending plans for any occasion.
 In preparation for your trip, it’s also helpful to cut back on spending in your current budget so you can roll the savings over into your trip budget.

 Real people who used crowdfunding to pay for travel

 Beloved social studies teacher Gary Pennell was an educator for nearly 30 years.
 When he announced his plan to retire, his students wanted to send him off with an amazing gift: a trip to Europe with his wife and two close friends.
 Gary’s students blew past their goal of $10,000 and were able to surprise their teacher with an incredible retirement gift.

 When 16-year-old Elie learned about an opportunity to spend a semester of high school on a Norwegian ship, she knew it could be a life-changing experience.
 She would learn how to sail a ship, give back to different communities along their sailing route, and attend classes on the open waters—all she needed was funding.
 She turned to online fundraising and was able to raise over $7,000 in just two months, thanks to supportive friends and family members.

 Start cutting costs and planning your vacation today

 We’ve helped countless people raise money for incredible vacations, family reunions, missions trips, and more.
 If your vacation is still out of your price range, crowdfunding is one of the best ways to raise money for a trip.
-GoFundMe is the #1 and most trusted leader in free fundraising, and our 24/7 Customer Happiness Team will be there to help if you hit any snags along the way.
+GoFundMe is the #1 and most trusted leader in fundraising, and our 24/7 Customer Happiness Team will be there to help if you hit any snags along the way.
 Take the first step of your journey and sign up for a fundraiser today.